 How Much Feed Do Chickens Need?

-To decide how much feed their flock needed, the old-timers would scatter grain and see how much the flock could clean up in 30 minutes.
-What they ate in that amount of time is what they would feed them once a day.
+To decide how much feed their flock needed, the old-timers scattered grain and saw how much the flock could clean up in 30 minutes.
+They then fed the flock what they ate in that amount of time once a day.

 Most of them fed their flocks in the coop or yard every evening when they came up for the night.
 This gave them the chance to see the flock and gave the flock an incentive to come on in.